symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

    You can see that the **Harvesting status** has changed to **🟡 KEYS LINKED** and the different keys appear in the form.

-   All that is left now is to send a :ref:`PersistentDelegationRequest transaction <persistent-delegation-request-transaction>` which is the actual request to the node.
+   All that is left now is to send a :ref:`persistentdelegationrequesttransaction` which is the actual request to the node.

 5. **Click on the "Activate" button**.